One-Day Workshop on Portfolio Risk Management

 Participation is free, and there is no official registration - nevertheless for administrative reasons we would be happy if you write a short email to our secretary (see below) with your name and university or company.

 Everyone is welcome, practitioners are especially encouraged to attend.

-For actuaries, this workshop counts up to 5 points for their continuing professional development (morning and afternoon part each 2.5 points).
+For actuaries, this workshop counts up to five points for their continuing professional development.
 For a corresponding certificate, please register in advance for the morning and/or afternoon part of the workshop by sending an email with your name and postal address to the workshop secretary (see below) and sign up when you actually attend the workshop.

 For hotel accommodation, please check the Wien Tourism home page or a list of hotels near TU Wien.